jsjackson263/reactive-mongo-recipe-app/src/main/docker/README.md

 ### Running SQL commands
-Once you're in, run sql commands as normal
+Once you're in, run sql commands as normal (see scripts folder):

 e.g.: show all users in mysql: